solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### Establish User Access Control

 We are now going to create a user (dev1) and then add him to a group (developers).
-Users and groups are both stored as Custom Resources (CRs) in Kubernetes.
+Users and groups are both stored as CRDs in Kubernetes.
 Note that the Portal Web Application can be configured to use OIDC to authenticate users who access the Portal.

 Here are the commands to create the user and the group: